 Launched the History Preservation section of the website on July 6, 2019.

 OTArchive participants and OTL&LS members were contacted and invited to participate in the OTL&LS History Preservation Project.

 Resources (e.g., release forms, suggested prompts, student project guidelines) for collecting oral histories were shared.

 General thank you acknowledgement sent to those who responded affirmatively with a note that contribution details will follow.

 Obtained assistance from Chris Davis and Barb Dickson of the AOTA that the AOTA centennial celebration website will be maintained for the foreseeable future.

 Authored a plan for updating the OTL&LS website to include sidebars with links to identified resources that are available and related to OT's history.

-Identified several historical resources, including:
+Identified several historical resources, listed on the Web-based Historical Resources page, including: